ADU Over Garage: Maximizing Space and Value in Your Property

 4. Construction Timeline: Developing a realistic timeline with your contractor is vital.
 This timeline should account for all stages of construction, from foundation work to finishing touches.
 Keep in mind that external factors like weather, material availability, and permit approvals can affect the timeline.

-5. Logistics and Site Preparation: Before construction begins, logistics need to be planned.
-This includes preparing the site, ensuring access to construction equipment, and possibly making arrangements for temporary storage or relocation of your vehicles if they’re usually housed in the garage.
+5. Logistics and Site Preparation: Before construction begins, logistics must be planned.
+This includes preparing the site, ensuring access to construction equipment, and possibly making arrangements for temporary storage or relocation of your vehicles if they’re usually in the garage.

 6. Construction Phase: During construction, regular communication with your contractor is essential to stay updated on progress and address any issues promptly.
 This phase involves various stages, including framing, roofing, installing utilities, interior finishing, and external aesthetics.